Neuroendo-mdLab/RP-units/README.md

 9. Run the *Setup.sh*.
 A question of whether it is the first time to setup the RP-unit appears in terminal window, so fill in “y”.

-10. Answer the questions listed below:
+10. Configure some items listed below:
-    - a
+    - Router's IP-address
-    - a
+    - NAS's username
-    - a
+    - NAS's password
-    - a
+    - NAS's IP-address
+    - NAS's directory that you want to store the data
-    - a
+    - RP-unit's MachineID
-    - a
+    - RP-unit's IP-address

   After answering, setup of RP-units will be finished.
 It becomes possible to access and operate the RP-units though the SSH remote login.